Kadri Veseli

 Kadri Veseli (born 31 May 1967) is a Kosovo Albanian politician, former chairman of the Assembly of Kosovo and the Kosovo Intelligence Service.
 He is the leader of the Democratic Party of Kosovo.
 Veseli was one of the founders and leaders of the Kosovo Liberation Army.
 He also was the chief of the Kosovo Intelligence Service, a post-war state intelligence organisation.

-In 2020, he was indicted for war crimes and crimes against humanity during the Kosovo War.
+In 2026, he was found guilty of war crimes during the Kosovo War by the Kosovo Specialist Chambers and sentenced to 18 years in prison.

 Education and personal life

 Veseli began his higher education studies in 1990 at the University of Pristina, in the faculty of Agriculture, and at the Higher Pedagogical School in the Albanian Language and Literature Department.
 Due to political circumstances, he was forced to complete the remainder of his studies in Albania.
 He has a bachelor's degree from the Agricultural University of Tirana, Albania, and an MBA in General Management from Sheffield University's international faculty in Thessaloniki, Greece.
-Veseli is currently preparing his PhD thesis in the University of Ljubljana in Slovenia.
+Veseli was a PhD candidate in the University of Ljubljana in Slovenia.

 Veseli speaks English, German and Albanian.
 He has four children with his wife, Violeta.